Molokai, Hawaii

 Papohaku Beach

-On Molokai’s western end, Papohaku is one of the longest white sand beaches in Hawaii: 5 km of sand with almost no one on it.
+On Molokai’s western end: 5 kilometres of white sand with almost no one on it.
 The western shore faces strong trade winds and there’s typically a rip current; swimming conditions are often marginal.
-But the empty beach in both directions, with the mountains of Oahu barely visible on the horizon, is the right introduction to what Molokai’s scale of quiet looks like.
+But the empty beach extending in both directions with the mountains of Oahu barely visible on the horizon is the right introduction to Molokai’s scale of quiet.

 The road to Papohaku passes the former Kaluakoi resort area, partially developed in the 1970s and now largely abandoned.
 The Sheraton pulled out in the 1980s; the hotel building is shuttered.
 The golf course is closed.
-The condominiums are occupied by long-term residents.
-It looks like the aftermath of a project that correctly predicted what would happen if you tried to turn Molokai into something it wasn’t.
+It looks like the aftermath of what happens when you try to turn Molokai into something it wasn’t.